Maxattax97/luminvaria/README.md

 # luminvaria

-Scientifically accurate color palette.
+_A scientifically accurate and mathematically precise color palette._

 Inspired by Solarized, but without a bias toward blue, making it fit more nicely in a broader set of non-Solarized applications.